wdrbork/allergy-alert/reports/nov1.md

 ### Phillip Phan
 #### Last Week's Goals:
 - I plan to learn more about MongoDB
-- Look at the datasets and plan a structure for the database
+- Insert data into the MongoDB database

 #### Progress and Issues:
-What I did:
+What I did: I took a look at what the structure of mongoDB database

-What worked:
+What worked: Creating a mongoDB database and getting access to reily's server which held the database

-What I learned:
+What I learned: I learned about the structure of structure of MongoDB database where it uses documents and collections.

-Where I had trouble:
+Where I had trouble: The data that I had parsed before I was expecting to insert into a normal database where it was columns and rows but now knowing about the structure of MongoDB I have to reparse my data into something more easily insertable.

-Where I was blocked:
+Where I was blocked: There was nothing this week that I was blocked on.

 #### Plans for next week:
--
+- Reparse the data into a format more easily able to insert into database
--
+- Learn more about how to fetch data from mongoDB

 ### Caitlyn Rawlings
 #### Last Week's Goals: